mrmorphic/hwio/README.md

     numbers you get back from GetPin are, unless otherwise specified, related to the pin numbers on extension headers.
  *	Drivers provide pin names, so you can look them up by meaningful names instead of relying on device specific numbers.
+On boards such as BeagleBone, where pins are multiplexed to internal functions, pins can have multiple names.
  *	The library does not implement Arduino functions for their own sake if go's framework naturally supports them better, unless we can provide a simpler interface to those functions and keep close to the Arduino semantics.